Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Introduction

 \subsection{Organization}

-In Section~II, we first introduce definitions of polymatroid functions, matroids, and curvature.
-Then, we review performance bounds in terms of the total curvature $c$ from \cite{conforti1984submodular}.
-In Section~III, we provide necessary and sufficient conditions for the existence of an extension of a polymatroid function defined on the matroid to a polymatroid function defined on the whole power set.
-This gives rise to bounds for systems satisfying the necessary and sufficient conditions, which apply to problems where the objective function is defined only on the matroid.
-We define a curvature $b$ involving only sets in the matroid and obtain improved bounds in terms of $b$ subject to necessary and sufficient conditions.
-In Section~IV, we illustrate our results by considering a task scheduling problem and an adaptive sensing problem.
+In Section~2, we first introduce definitions of polymatroid functions, matroids, and curvature, and then we review performance bounds in terms of the total curvature from \cite{conforti1984submodular}.
+In Section~\ref{sec3.1}, we prove that any monotone set function defined on the matroid can be extended to one defined on the entire power set and the extended function can be expressed in a certain form.
+In Section~\ref{sec3.2}, we provide necessary and sufficient conditions for the existence of an {incremental} extension of a polymatroid function defined on the uniform matroid of rank $k$ to one defined on the uniform matroid of rank $k+1$.
+In Section~\ref{sec3.3}, we introduce a particular extension we call the majorizing extension and explore what kinds of polymatroid functions can be majorizingly extended to ones defined on the whole power set.
+In Section~\ref{sec3.4}, we provide an algorithm for constructing the extension of a polymatroid function defined on a matroid to the entire power set.
+In Section~\ref{sec4}, we define the partial curvature involving only sets in the matroid and obtain improved bounds in terms of the partial curvature subject to certain necessary and sufficient conditions.
+In Section~\ref{Examples}, we illustrate our results by considering a task scheduling problem and an adaptive sensing problem.
+In Section~\ref{openissues}, we conclude with a discussion of open issues.